-Additional Requirement: Acceptance into the Teacher Education Program EDCI 413 Technology in Education (3): Designed to develop teacher skills in technology-assisted and technologymanaged instruction against a background of the legal, social, and ethical issues related to the use of educational technology.
+EDCI 413 Digital Literacy (3): Designed to develop teacher skills in technology-assisted and technology-managed instruction against a background of the legal, social, and ethical issues related to the use of educational technology.
 Meets technology requirements for the California State Clear Teaching Credential and the North American Division educational technology initial and renewal certification requirements.
 Requires ten hours of clinical practice.